TomasBoda/agent-lang/thesis.md

 ```

 #### 3.4.3 AgentList
 AgentList is a special data type representing an array of agent instances.
-This array cannot be defined explicitely and cannot be indexed and it only results from various built-in function calls.
+This array cannot be defined explicitly, cannot be indexed and it only results from various built-in function calls.

 The easiest way to retrieve an array of agent instances is to use the `agents` function, which returns the current array of agent instances of the specified type.
 ```